cdransf/cd-11ty/src/posts/2024/improving-my-self-hosted-scrobbling-implementation.md

 2. We query our listens table and grab our `mbid` and `genre` via our foreign key connection to the artists table.
 3. In much the same way as we did before, we pass the artist `genre` and `name` through our absurd `emojiMap` function and send back HTML to display.

-All of the music data used to present artist and album grids and track charts is now retrieved from Supabase on each build.
+[All of the music data used to present artist and album grids and track charts on my site](https://coryd.dev/now) is now retrieved from Supabase on each build.
 It's much easier to add, modify or deal with artist and album metadata (and even update listen data if needed).